Vicsicard/selfcast-dynamic/README.md

 A multi-client website platform for personal branding and content management.

-## Latest Updates (April 16, 2025)
+## Latest Updates (April 17, 2025)

-- Enhanced hero section with modern UI elements
+- Enhanced blog section with bold, gradient typography and glassmorphism cards
-- Added animated gradient background with parallax effect
-- Implemented floating decorative elements for visual interest
-- Added wave divider for smooth section transitions
+- Added wavy SVG divider for seamless section transitions
-- Integrated circular profile image with subtle border effects
-- **Profile image now dynamically loads for Annie Sicard project**
+- Unified color scheme: header now uses the same blue gradient as blog and buttons
+- Improved modal functionality for blog and social posts (responsive, accessible, error-free)
-- Improved typography with gradient text effects and proper spacing
+- Fixed CSS compatibility issues with gradients and line clamping
-- Enhanced responsive layout for all device sizes
+- All blog and social content remains fully dynamic from Supabase

 ## Project Structure